-A lean-to glasshouse or orangery is a wonderful option if you have a high wall.
+A lean to greenhouse or orangery is a wonderful option if you have a high wall.
 The wall collects and stores the sun’s heat during the day and then emits this at night which helps maintain the glasshouse temperature.
-Our beautifully designed lean-to glasshouses and orangeries usually have full length ventilation to the ridge as well as side ventilators to maximise air circulation.
-The size of a lean-to glasshouse is governed by the height of the high wall.
+Our beautifully designed lean to glasshouses and orangeries usually have full length ventilation to the ridge as well as side ventilators to maximise air circulation.
+The size of a lean to glasshouse is governed by the height of the high wall.
 In general, for a width of 2.4m (8 feet) the wall will need to be at least 3.2m (10 feet 6 inches) high.
 If your wall isn’t high enough, then a ¾ span (also known as an offset ridge) is a very attractive alternative.

 Griffin’s glasshouses offer these gardener-friendly features:

 - The beauty of wood without the maintenance headaches.

 - Maximum ventilation so that your plants won’t dry out or suffer the effects of humidity.

 - Large covered water storage tanks so that you can store clean soft rainwater inside your glasshouse for watering your plants without shocking the roots at the height of summer.

 - Flexible shelving and benching to accommodate changes to your growing schemes.